 About The Gallery

-Timothy Langston Fine Art & Antiques is an established dealership of fine art, antique furniture and decoration on The Pimlico Road in Belgravia, London.
+Timothy Langston Fine Art & Antiques is an established dealership of fine art, antique furniture and decoration in Ebury Street, Belgravia, London in the The Pimlico Road Design District.

-In 2012 the business moved to its premises on The Pimlico Road.
-The intimate gallery with its approachable staff is a perfect place for you to begin your antique collecting adventure and acquire outstanding furniture, fine art and beautiful objects.
-The stock includes fine pieces from the Late Stuart and Georgian periods culminating in designs of the 19th century.
-Many of the 18th century pieces in the shop draw close inspiration from the designs of William Kent, Thomas Chippendale, Thomas Sheraton, George Hepplewhite and Robert Adam: “The Golden Age of English cabinet making”.
-These are displayed along side Italian and French antiques from the same periods.
+In 2019 the business moved to the new flagship store in Ebury Street having been in The Pimlico Road since 2012.
+The large gallery with its approachable staff is a perfect place for you to begin your antique collecting adventure and acquire outstanding furniture, fine art and beautiful objects.
+The stock includes fine pieces from the Late Stuart and Georgian periods culminating in designs of the 19th century as well as Modern and contemporary discoveries.
+Many of the 18th century pieces in the gallery draw close inspiration from the designs of William Kent, Thomas Chippendale, Thomas Sheraton, George Hepplewhite and Robert Adam: “The Golden Age of English cabinet making”.
+These are displayed alongside Italian and French antiques from the same periods.
+Also of note is the expanding range of antique lighting throughout the gallery which will soon be displayed in a dedicated Lamp Room in early 2020.

 If you have just discovered our site for the first time and are contemplating making a purchase, we hope it will reassure you to know that over 50% of our sales are made to existing clients, many of whom have become friends over the years.
 We are delighted to offer a sourcing service for interior decorators and advise on all aspects of restoration.